chrisbrowneanu/ENGN2226/index.md

 [You can find College information on Assessment, Exams and Appeals on the Student Portal on WATTLE](http://wattlecourses.anu.edu.au/mod/page/view.php?id=272190).

+## Group Moderation

+Sometimes not all members of a group contribute equally to the the work required, or not all members have the same expectations of standards.
+There is a moderation process available to provide recognition where it is required:

+*  Tutorial Co-facilitation **voluntary**
+*talk to your tutor upon the completion of your tutorial if your group requires this*
+*  Group Project **required**
+*this will occur in the week 12 tutorial.
+Moderation will apply to all group project assessment, unless otherwise stated by the group (eg, person A helped a lot during semester, but we didn't see them whilst preparing the final reports)*

 ## Contact <a id="Contact"></a>

 The course convener is Chris Browne, PhD Candidate in the Research School of Engineering.